-In this interview I share my stroke story which began in Feb on 2012 as well as how I came to be diagnosed with a thyroid condition while recovering from brain surgery in November 2014.
+In this interview, I share my stroke story which began in Feb on 2012 as well as how I came to be diagnosed with a thyroid condition while recovering from brain surgery in November 2014.

 Connect with Kerry click here.

-To listen to the interview I did with Kerry for the recovery after stroke podcast with Kerry as my guest click here.
+To listen to the interview I did with Kerry for the Recovery after Stroke podcast with Kerry as my guest click here.

-Discover how to support your recovery after stroke go to recoveryafterstroke.com
+To discover how to support your recovery after a stroke go to recoveryafterstroke.com

 Join the Recovery After Stroke Membership here

 By the time I walked another 50 meters from the car to the triage nurse I had started to forget things.
-And I don’t remember being able to respond to the nurses are asking me what my name was asking me what was happening to me and all that type of thing and all I remember was blacking out and then waking up a little bit later.
+And I don’t remember being able to respond to the nurses asking me what my name was asking me what was happening to me and all that type of thing and all I remember was blacking out and then waking up a little bit later.

-And then rediscover myself and emerge from the entire saga as better version of myself, even though I was a little bit physically different, and now living with deficits from brain surgery.
+And then rediscover myself and emerge from the entire saga as a better version of myself, even though I was a little bit physically different, and now living with deficits from brain surgery.
 And also the negative side effects of a thyroid condition.
 I hope you enjoyed the episode.

 Welcome everybody to episode eight of the emotional autoimmunity podcast.
 And my special guest today is Bill Gasiamis.
 And in February 2012.
-Bill was a busy father with two teenage kids and was the owner of a very successful property maintenance company but Bill experience three hemorrhagic strokes in as many years and he ended up having brain surgery at age 40.
+Bill was a busy father with two teenage kids and was the owner of a very successful property maintenance company but Bill experienced three hemorrhagic strokes in as many years and he ended up having brain surgery at age 40.

 Hi, how are you?
 Kerry?